 “Just one or two,” yeah, right. 😛 Somehow, I ended up making add-ons for no less than eight in-game counters: Value, Epikouros, Blue Ribbon, Forbidden Fruit, Castanoga, Surfaco, Neo-Quartzo and Double Wood.
 And just as I thought I was finished?
 I realised the walls in my test Sim’s kitchen were looking awfully bare – so I made some wall cabinets as well.
 (Yes, I know that CTNutmegger at MTS made wall cabinets already back in 2009, and they’re great, but as a matter of personal preference there were details about them I wanted done differently, and besides, it seemed a bit silly for me to say that “you can have all these new counters, but if you want wall cabinets to go with them, you’ll have to get them from a completely different creator at a completely different site.”
 I’ve sometimes used CTNutmegger’s wall cabinets as guides and inspiration, but I have not cloned mine off hers and I have not used her meshes as bases for mine.)

 Edit 22 April, 2016: Four of the counters had borked shadows, argh!
 (Thanks to voleste for pointing it out!)
-I’ve fixed them and they’ve been included in the main download, but in case you’ve already downloaded the set and don’t want to do it all again, you can download those four fixed counters only at the bottom of this post.
+I’ve fixed them now, and the fixes have been included in the main download.

 Since Maxis counters are amongst those items that don’t clone properly, all of my counters are cloned from Numenor’s kitchen counter templates.
 They’re base-game compatible in so far as they won’t crash your game if you put in counters from an EP you don’t have – but all of them are repositoried to their in-game counterparts, so if you don’t have the EP or SP the original counter came from, my counters will just flash blue.
 Same goes for the wall cabinets.